lanl/tardigrade-asp/docs/gitlab_setup.rst

 Update settings for your repository
 ***********************************

-Bitbucket repositories in the `Material Models`_ Gitlab sub-group inherit permissions and settings from that sub-group.
+Gitlab repositories (a.k.a. 'projects') in the `Material Models`_ Gitlab sub-group inherit permissions and settings from that sub-group.
 This included read permission for the ``w13bitbucket`` UNIX group (`W-13 Managed UNIX Groups`_).
 For most developers, these inherited repository settings are appropriate and only a small number of settings must be updated.

-1. Click on the gear icon in the lower left sidebar.
+1. Click on the gear icon labelled "Settings" in the lower left sidebar.

+2. Click on the "Repository" menu item that appears in the left sidebar

-2. From the "Repository details" landing page, update the default branch from "master" to "dev".
+3. From the "Default branch" > "Expand" page, update the default branch from "master" to "dev".

+4. From the "Protected branches" > "Expand" page, protect the "master" and "dev" branches according to the needs of your project.

-3. From the "Repository permissions" tab you can add additional permissions by user and UNIX group.
+5. From the "Project Information" > "Members" item at the top of the left side bar you can add additional permissions by user and UNIX group.

-4. From the "Default reviewers" tab you can add yourself and any project co-owners as default reviewers.

-****************************
-Fork the upstream repository
-****************************

-In the `Forking Workflow`_ the repository you just created in the `Material Models`_ Gitlab sub-group is called the "upstream" repository.
-Throughout older W-13 documentation this may also be called the "official" repository.

-Bitbucket repositories that inherit permissions from W-13 projects use the `Forking Workflow`_ and limit permissions for pushing changes to the upstream repository.
-Now that branches exist on this repository, no one will be able to push directly to *existing branches* of the upstream respository.

-1. Click the fork button in the left hand sidebar just above the gear icon.

-2. Click "fork this repository" button.

-3. Verify

-   a.
-The "Project" points to your personal project space in Bitbucket.
-It will
-      probably show your full name as it appears in the phonebook.

-   b.
-The "Name" matches your project name

-   c.
-The "Enable fork syncing" checkbox is checked

-4. Click the "Fork Repository" button.
-You should land on a familiar looking source code view of your repository, but now located in your personal project space.

-This repository is referred to as the "fork" or "remote" repository throughout W-13 DevOps documentation.

 **********************************************
 Update the remote url in your local repository